All ‘Destiny’ Old Raids Will Be Upgraded For ‘Age Of Triumph’ With Tweaks, Loot

-Bungie threw back the cover Wednesday on what is coming to the Destiny’s Age of Triumph update at the end of March.
+Bungie threw back the cover Wednesday on what is coming to the Destiny Age of Triumph update at the end of March.
 A Twitch livestream revealed all raids will be brought forward to the game’s current levels and gave a peek at the new record book with new milestones and rewards.

 The Age of Triumph update will land Tuesday, March 28 on both the PlayStation 4 and Xbox One.
 This will be the final event in Destiny prior to the sequel launching later this fall.
-While it also features another record book to obtain like past updates, it is also bringing forward all the older raids prior to the Rise of Iron expansion with “director’s cut” versions.
+While it also features another record book to obtain like past updates, it is also bringing forward all the older raids prior to the Rise of Iron expansion with “director cut” versions.

 Vault of Glass, Crota’s End, and King’s Fall will all receive new 390 Light versions with special tweaks.
 For example, the former two will receive challenge modes along with slight tweaks to the gameplay.
 This includes what is described as “essential fixes” to Crota’s End.
 There was also mention of the Oracles section of Vault of Glass being shortened slightly.
 Some of these changes will carry over to the “normal” mode for these raids.